nikitavoloboev/data/health/nutrition/foods.md

 I use [Paprika app](https://www.paprikaapp.com/) to store recipes of foods I love eating.
 I love finding new recipes and foods through traveling.

-My goto recipe is a simple omelette with tomatoes.
+My goto recipe is a simple omelette with tomatoes and Greek salad.

 Here is a list of various plant based foods that I use to experiment and cook with.
 It helps to sometimes pick some ingredients and search recipes you can make with them.